 Fortunately, Minneapolis law blogger Sam Glover found and published a copy of the petition on his website.
 Thanks, Sam.
-I’ve read the petition, and must say, I’m beginning to think that labeling link farming as a RICO violation may be a good call.
+I’ve read the petition, and I’m beginning to think that labeling link farming as a RICO violation may be a good call.

 However, in 2009 or 2010, the petition says, TRI moved beyond teaching lawyers how to promote themselves to offering direct law firm marketing services.
 Among the services TRI began offering was “link-building.”

 As anyone with a website knows, online traffic is the holy grail of the Internet.
 Every website owner wants “hits,” and “visits,” and “page views.”
 A primary way websites get visitors is when someone clicks on a website that comes up in search engine results.
 Website owners crave a top ranking in those search results.

 It is well-known that a big factor Google uses in its search results formula is how many “inbound links” a website has.
 How many other websites have found your content valuable enough that they have linked to it on their websites?
 This way, Google indirectly lets the general population decide which sites get the best search rankings.

 The quest for inbound links has led to “link farms.”
 In their petition, Seikaly & Stewart claim The Rainmaker Institute did not provide them with legitimate law marketing services but instead used a link farm approach.

 A link farm is a network of websites that link to each other.
 If 100 websites agree to link mutually, each site acquires 100 new inbound links.
 That will impress Google and generate some good SEO, right?
 Not so much.

 That kind of strategy may have worked years ago.
 Still, Google has long since fine-tuned its process to detect the difference between a bogus link on a bogus website solely to rachet up SEO results and a genuine inbound link from a legitimate site.